ahayman/RxStream/Docs/promise.md

 ### Replaying Value

-When you receive a Promise, you can never know whether the Promise has been completed or not, so it's usually a good idea to call `replay()` at the end of your processing chain in order to ensure that the Promise's value is replayed into the processing chain if the Future has already been filled.
-If it hasn't been filled, calling `replay()` will do nothing.
+When you receive a Promise, you can never know whether the Promise has been completed or not.
+If the Promise has completed, the completed value will replay after a short amount of time.
+The delay is there to ensure the processing chain has had a chance to be added.
+Otherwise, if you need the value immediately, you can call `replay()` at the end of the processing chain and the completed value will immediately be pushed into the new processing chain.
+If the Promise hasn't been filled, calling `replay()` will do nothing.

 ### Merge Operations